My Quiet Kitchen

 close up of taco bowl showing creamy texture of crumbled vegan cheese.

 Absolutely!
-Store the cooked components (rice, beans, sautéed veggies, and meat) separately or together in the refrigerator for up to 5 days.
-When you're ready to eat, simply reheat those ingredients, then add salsa, olives, tomatoes, cilantro, cheese, and avocado.
+Store the cooked components (rice, beans, sautéed veggies, and vegan meat) separately or together in the refrigerator for up to 5 days.
+When you're ready to eat, simply reheat those ingredients, then add your fresh components and other toppings.

 Is this recipe gluten-free?

-It can be.
-Choose a gluten-free protein such as tofu, tempeh (make sure it doesn't include grains), lentils, or extra beans.
-And use tamari instead of soy sauce to season.
+Yes, it certainly can be.
+Choose a gluten-free protein like tofu, tempeh (make sure it doesn't include grains), lentils, or extra beans.

 More Vegan Tex-Mex